I practice (organic gardening) in my own gardens, and like to promote it on this web site.

 You'll find lots of advice on gardening organically.
 The recipes you find here on the site also suggest you use your own (organic) roses that are pesticide free.
 Roses (and flowers) grown with chemicals are Not edible!

-Another great article about Organic Gardening, from the Gardening Tips Article Library.
+Another great article from the Gardening Tips Article Library.
 This is something that effects us all, not just those who garden.

 Help raise awareness to this.........